Zibo train collision

 The Zibo train collision (“4·28”胶济铁路特别重大交通事故) was a major train collision that occurred on the morning of April 28, 2008, near the city of Zibo, in Shandong province, People's Republic of China.
-The accident occurred on the Jiaoji Railway, which links the important cities of Qingdao and Jinan in Shandong province.
+The collision occurred on the Jiaoji Railway, which links the important cities of Qingdao and Jinan in Shandong province.
 With a death toll of 72 people and 416 injuries, the collision was the deadliest rail accident in the People's Republic of China since a 1997 accident in Hunan.

 Context

-The Jiaoji railway is a trunk line that is about a century old, built originally by Germans in the area during the late Qing Dynasty.
-The accident gained international attention as Beijing was preparing to host the 2008 Olympics, and occurred during the Olympic torch relay.
+The Jiaoji railway is a trunk line that is about a century old, built originally by Germans in the area during the late Qing dynasty.
+The collision gained international attention as Beijing was preparing to host the 2008 Olympics, and occurred during the Olympic torch relay.
 It was notable also as the deadliest accident of China's railway system since an accident in Hunan in April 1997.
 It was the second accident on the Jiaoji Railway line during 2008, the first involving a train that killed 18 railway workers in January.